raspishake/rsudp/README.md

 5. Alarm - an earthquake/sudden motion alert---complete with bandpass filter capability---configured to send an `ALARM` message to the queue in the event of a recursive STA/LTA alarm trigger, and optionally run some code
 6. AlertSound - a thread that plays a MP3 audio file when an `ALARM` message is read from the queue
 7. Tweeter - a thread that tweets when an `ALARM` message is read from the queue, and optionally can tweet saved plots from the plot module
+8. Telegrammer - a thread similar to the Tweeter module that sends a [Telegram](https://telegram.org) alert message when an ALARM message is read from the queue, which also can send saved images

 `rsudp` is written in Python but requires no coding knowledge to run.
 Simply follow the instructions to install the software, go to your Shake's web front end, configure a UDP datacast to your computer's local IP address, start rsudp from the command line, and watch the data roll in.